- Work/Life Balance

 Get this page going by posting a salary.
 It only takes a second, and your salary information is anonymous.Post a Salary

 I applied online.
-The process took 2 weeks.
+The process took a week.
 I interviewed at NRL (Wigan, England) in May 2016.